 Despite working as a political cartoonist for six decades, Van Straaten always felt that caricaturing celebrities was not one of his strongest points and that he was too soft in his opinions.
 The one time he - in his own words - made the strongest stance happened in 2011 with his Inktspot-winning cartoon about the child sex abuse scandals in the Roman Catholic Church.
 The drawing depicted a praying altar boy with a crucifix up his ass.
 Van Straaten received so many angry letters from Catholics that his wife adviced him to remove his name plate from his front door.

-Van Straaten is most famous among the general public for his one-panel cartoons, which have appeared in Het Parool under the title 'Het Dagelijkse Leven' since 1988.
+Van Straaten is most famous among the general public for his one-panel cartoons under the title 'Het Dagelijkse Leven', which replaced his political cartoons in Het Parool in 1988 (Joep Bertrams succeeded him as political cartoonist).
 They all depict simple scenes of everyday life, often to the point of banality.
 The most awkward and embarrassing situations are depicted.
 Drunks, people trying to quit smoking, quiet meals in restaurants, office managers hitting on their secretaries, adulterers, openhearted girl talk, artists with writer's block, seniors acting like teenagers, perplexed visitors in museums, forced attempts at small talk...
 Many cartoons involve people who fail to impress their environment.
 They try to act smart, hip, cool, strong, helpful or attractive, but to no avail.
 The most popular in this field are Van Straaten's sex cartoons.
 Not so much for their eroticism, but because they feature hilariously hopeless bed partners, either in official relationships, extramarital affairs and/or visits to a prostitute.
 These sex cartoons have been collected and published under the title 'Doe Ik 't Goed?' ('Am I Doing It Right?') in the Flemish magazine Humo, and also in Dutch erotic magazine Penthouse.
 Van Straaten has also drawn purely erotic drawings, without funny captions.
 They have been compiled in the books 'Aanstoot en Nastoot' (1986) and have been exhibited as well.

 Text and image in Van Straaten's cartoons are equally important.
 The comedy is subtle and usually involves one character making a remark, from which the reader can construct what happened (or didn't happen) before.
 Dutch writer and satirist Kees van Kooten (half of the comedy Van Kooten & De Bie) labelled this type of humor "reversed laughter" in his book 'Leve het welwezen' (2015).
 Apart from the gags themselves, Van Straaten's drawings are also a major source of hilarity.
 His characters have the most amusing expressions.
 With only a few lines he manages to change them into instantly recognizable human archetypes.
 Some are plain ordinary, others somewhat eccentric, but they never feel like caricatures.
 All of them look and act like believable individuals.